intermine/im-docs/docs/help/index.md

+---
-# InterMine Video Tutorial Collection
+title: InterMine Video Tutorial Collection
+---

 Welcome to InterMine's online video tutorial collection.
 Here, you can find out how to work with InterMine databases.
 You'll also find a PDF version of each tutorial so that you can work through the examples off-line.